 Research

-A central goal of our work is to bridge animal models and clinical research in humans.
-This is critical to build a more comprehensive understanding of the basic brain processes underlying adaptive behavior, their disruption in neuropsychiatric conditions, and to facilitate the development of new treatments.
+Our work bridges between animal models and research in humans.
+This is important to better understand the basic brain processes underlying adaptive behavior and their disruption in disorders, and to facilitate the development of new treatments.

-We study how prefrontal and subcortical brain networks including the medial prefrontal and orbitofrontal cortex, hippocampus and amygdala form and represent predictions about future rewards, and how these representations influence decision making.
-In particular, we focus on how these areas generate flexible predictions by representing models of the world and making inferences based on these models.
-By combining behavioral experiments with neuroimaging, neuromodulation and computational modeling, we seek to unravel the complex interactions between sensory inputs, cognitive processes and behavioral outputs, and how they are disrupted in disorders characterized by compulsive behaviors, such as substance use disorder.
+We study how prefrontal and subcortical brain networks including the medial prefrontal and orbitofrontal cortex, hippocampus and amygdala form and represent predictions about future rewards, and how these representations influence behavior.
+In particular, we focus on how these areas form models of the world and use them for flexible learning, inference, and prediction.
+Finally, we study how these processes are disrupted in disorders characterized by compulsive behaviors, such as substance use disorder.

 Kahnt T. Computationally informed interventions for targeting compulsive behaviors.
 Biological Psychiatry.
 2023 Apr 15; 93(8):729-738.